GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ```

 By default, queries will be saved to the `gc-usage-api-results` bucket.
-If everything's been setup sucessfully it'd be easy to integrate with other Amazon services.
+If everything's been setup successfully it'd be easy to integrate with other Amazon services.

 ## Additional Resources